wanx-troopers/wanx-troopers.github.io/what-plugs-where/context-windows.md

 # Context Windows

+## 2025.12.07

+PR [10975](https://github.com/comfyanonymous/ComfyUI/pull/10975) by Kijai has been merged into ComfyUI native.

+- "Fixes channel dim cond_concat slicing" Wan I2V models and [HunyuanVideo 1.5](../hunyuan.md)
+- HuMo audio conditioning correctly applied to context windows
+- adds support for "freenoise" (???)

+Experimental options to retain "channel cond" from 1st window and some form of prompt travel are committed but commented out for now.

+## Explanation

 Wan video models typically cannot generate videos with more than 81 frames.
 If such a generation is attempted the resulting video loops.
 `Context Windows` is one of the attempts to support generating videos longer than 81 frames.